VAKGK/SUPPLY-CHAIN-IN-FMCG/Power BI Report/readme.md

-This Folder contains the Power Bi File of my project report,
+This File contains the Power Bi File of my project report,